cdapio/hydrator-plugins/hive-plugins/docs/Hive-batchsink.md

 partition keys and values for that partition.
 For example: if the partition column is 'type', then this property should be specified as ``{"type": "typeOne"}``.
 To write multiple partitions simultaneously you can leave this empty; but all of the partitioning columns must be present in the data you are writing to the sink.
-(Macro-enabled)

 **schema:** Optional schema to use while writing to the Hive table.
 If no schema is provided, then the schema of the table will be used and it should match the schema of the data being written.